julz/docs/docs/getting-started/first-autoscale.md

 ```

 ### Scale up your Knative Service
-Try to rerun the Knative Service again in your browser [http://hello.default.127.0.0.1.nip.io](http://hello.default.127.0.0.1.nip.io){target=_blank}, and you will see a new pod running again.
+Try to rerun the Knative Service in your browser [http://hello.default.127.0.0.1.nip.io](http://hello.default.127.0.0.1.nip.io){target=_blank}, and you will see a new pod running again.

 ```{ .bash .no-copy }
 NAME                                     READY   STATUS